3mdeb/news-and-ideas/blog/content/post/2020-04-27-trenchboot-nlnet-release-04.md

 and keep track of TrenchBoot blog posts series**.
 If you haven't read previous articles, we recommend to catch up.

+At this point, we have already introduce project's motivation and goals.
+Moreover, we have shown what platform and operating system we use for development and tests.
+Finally, we have enabled DRTM on our platform and prepared exact step-by-step procedure, so you can enable it too!

 ## What's new

 We have made following changes since last release: